From BR Bullpen

 Maryland native Buck Etchison spent fifteen seasons in professional baseball from 1939 to 1953.
 He spent two of those seasons in the Major Leagues in 1943 and 1944.
 Etchison had five seasons in the minor leagues before making his debut with the Boston Braves on September 22, 1943.

-On October 14, 1944 the Boston Braves sent Etchison to the Milwaukee Brewers of the American Association to complete an earlier deal made in September, 1944.
-To complete that same transaction the Braves sent players to be named later to the Milwaukee Brewers for Dick Culler and Tommy Nelson.
+On October 14, 1944 the Boston Braves sent Etchison to the Milwaukee Brewers of the American Association to complete an earlier deal made that September.
+To complete that transaction the Braves sent players to be named later to the Brewers for Dick Culler and Tommy Nelson.
 Buck spent the 1945 season in a combined affair with the Brewers and the Nashville Volunteers of the Southern Association hitting .260 with 16 home runs in 420 at-bats.

 Year-by-Year Managerial Record